 Here's everything we know about The Expanse Season 5.

-When is the release date for The Expanse Season 5?
+When was the release date for The Expanse Season 5?

-The first three episodes of Season 5 will premiere December 16, 2020, with new episodes available each Wednesday following, culminating in the season finale on February 3, 2021.
-The entire arc will consist of 10 episodes, as has been the case for every previous Expanse season.
+The first three episodes of Season 5 premiered on December 16, 2020, with new episodes available each Wednesday following, culminating in the season finale on February 3, 2021.
+The entire arc consisted of 10 episodes, as has been the case for every previous Expanse season.

-The ninth book in the series upon which the show is based, Leviathan Falls, is due out in 2021.
+Additionally, The ninth book in the series upon which the show is based, Leviathan Falls, is due in November 2021.
 That means it's shaping up to be a pretty great few months for Expanse fans.

 Is there a trailer for The Expanse Season 5?

 There sure is!
-The showrunners revealed a new trailer for Season 5 of the Amazon sci-fi hit at a panel during the all-online New York Comic Con on October 8.
+The showrunners revealed a new trailer for Season 5 of the Amazon sci-fi hit at a panel during the all-online New York Comic Con in October 2020.
 You can check it out below:

 The trailer gestures toward the full, terrifying scope of Marco Inaros' plans to shift the balance of power in the Sol System in favor of the long-oppressed Belters.
 We first see Holden chilling out on an awesome-looking space station, but he's finding it tough to relax and enjoy a little shore leave while the Protomolecule's still romping around the galaxy unchecked.